LuckyJimJD/Residency/_pages/about.md

 ### Assignments

-- Journal Entry: Reflection on Placement Experience
+- Journal: Reflection on Placement Experience
   - Have your assignments and responsibilities been consistent with your expectations?
 How you have grown professionally?
 What knowledge and skills have you developed and what do you want to develop further during your residency and the remainder of law school?
 - Time log
 - Site Supervisor mid-term evaluation.